Radiative lepton model in a non-invertible fusion rule

 In this subsection, we will discuss LFVs, charged-lepton $g-2$ and EDMs, in order to compare with the experimental constraints in the numerical analyses.
+These contributions are arisen from the one-loop diagram adding external photon to charged scalar line in the diagram of Fig.~\ref{fig:ClepMass}.
+Therefore, these contributions also violate our fusion rule of ${\bf Z_5^{NI}}$.
 The dominant LFVs and charged-lepton $g-2$ and EDMs are induced via the following terms:

-where $F'\equiv V^\dag_{e_L} F$, $G'\equiv G V_{e_R}$, and all the above partices are supposed to be mass eigenstates.
-Then, the branching ratios for LFVs, charged-lepton $g-2$ and EDMs are respectively given by
+where $F' \equiv V^{\dag}_{e_L} F$, $G' \equiv G V_{e_R}$, and all the above particles are supposed to be mass eigenstates.
+Then, the branching ratios for LFVs, charged-lepton $g-2$ and EDMs are, respectively, given by

-where $G_F$ is Fermi constant, $\alpha_{\rm em}\approx 1/137$ is fine structure constant, and $C_{21}\approx1$, $C_{31}\approx0.1784$, $C_{32}\approx0.1736$, $(\ell_1, \ell_2, \ell_3) \equiv (e, \mu, \tau)$. $a_R$ and $a_L$ in our model are respectively computed as follows:
+where $G_F$ is Fermi constant, $\alpha_{\rm em} \approx 1 / 137$ is fine structure constant, and $C_{21} \approx 1$, $C_{31} \approx 0.1784$, $C_{32} \approx 0.1736$, $(\ell_1, \ell_2, \ell_3) \equiv (e, \mu, \tau)$. $a_R$ and $a_L$ in our model are, respectively, computed as follows:

-where $\Delta\equiv x_1 \tilde D^2_\alpha + (x_2 +x_4) \tilde m^2_S+ (x_3 +x_5) \tilde m^2_\eta$ and $x_i$s are Feynman parameters.
+where $\Delta_{\alpha} \equiv x_1 \tilde{D}_{\alpha}^2 + (x_2 + x_4) \tilde{m}_S^2 + (x_3 + x_5) \tilde{m}_{\eta}^2$ and $x_i$s are Feynman parameters.

 Experimental upper bounds and future prospects for the branching ratios of the LFV decays are given by~\cite{MEG:2016leq, BaBar:2009hkt,Renga:2018fpd,MEGII:2023ltw}